 - Storage: The Phoenix storage where data from your servers is backed up.

-- Backup content: The data that is selected for backup, such as files and folders, and databases.
+- Backup content: The data that is selected for backup, such as files, folders, or databases.
 You can define the backup content with a content rule or custom content.
 It is a distinct entity of a backup set.

 What’s changed for each entity